This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - Competition and Consumer Act 2010 (Cth), section 152BD.

-- There is also a similar right to obtain access to network information: Telecommunications Act 1997 (Cth), schedule 1, part 4.
+- There is also a similar right to obtain access to network information: Telecommunications Act 1997 (Cth), schedule 1, part 4, clause 21.

 - The parties may agree on an arbitrator, but failing agreement, the arbitrator is to be the ACCC.
 In relation to questions of exemption from access for reasons of technical feasibility, the ACCC must also consult the Australian Communications and Media Authority (ACMA).

-- The National Electricity Law (NEL) is a schedule to the National Electricity (South Australia) Act 1996 (SA).
+- The National Electricity Law (NEL) is contained in a schedule to the National Electricity (South Australia) Act 1996 (SA).
 The National Electricity Rules are made under the NEL.

 - The National Gas Law (NGL) is contained in a schedule to the National Gas (South Australia) Act 2008 (SA).
 The NGL is supplemented by the National Gas Rules.

-- See, for example, Telstra, Submission to the National Broadband Network: Regulatory Reform for 21st Century Broadband Discussion Paper (2009), pages 9-10; Competition Economists Group, Increasing regulatory certainty for telecommunications assets in Australia: A Report for Optus (June 2009); ACCC, Review of 1997 Guide to Telecommunications Access Pricing Principles for Fixed Line Services: Discussion Paper (December 2009), page 29; Telstra, Response to the ACCC’s Discussion Paper (26 February 2010), p16; Frontier Economics, Access pricing principles for fixed line services: A Response to the ACCC’s Discussion Paper prepared for the CCC (February 2010).
+- See, for example, Telstra, Submission to the National Broadband Network: Regulatory Reform for 21st Century Broadband Discussion Paper (2009), pp.9–10; Competition Economists Group, Increasing regulatory certainty for telecommunications assets in Australia: A Report for Optus (June 2009); ACCC, Review of 1997 Guide to Telecommunications Access Pricing Principles for Fixed Line Services: Discussion Paper (December 2009), p.29; Telstra, Response to the ACCC’s Discussion Paper (26 February 2010), p.16; Frontier Economics, Access pricing principles for fixed line services: A Response to the ACCC’s Discussion Paper prepared for the CCC (February 2010).

 - By contrast, electricity transmission and distribution network operators around Australia (whether publicly or privately owned) have generally been, and remain, structurally separated (or subject to strict ring-fencing) from electricity generators and retailers.

-- Under schedule 1 to the Telecommunications Act 1997 and part XIC of the then Trade Practices Act 1974 (TPA, now CCA).
+- Under schedule 1 to the Telecommunications Act 1997 and part XIC of the then Trade Practices Act 1974 (now CCA).

-- Telecommunications Legislation Amendment (National Broadband Network Measures - Access Arrangements) Bill 2010.
+- Telecommunications Legislation Amendment (National Broadband Network Measures – Access Arrangements) Act 2011 (Cth), division 16.

 - Telecommunications Legislation Amendment (National Broadband Network Measures – Access Arrangements) Act 2011 (Cth).